grpc/proposal/A21-Service-Config-Error-Handling.md

 ### Service Config Channel Arguments

-gRPC allows two channel arguments to set that affect the behavior of service configs.
+gRPC allows two channel arguments that affect the behavior of service configs.
 One argument provides a service config to use if the resolver does not return a service config, and the other provides an option to disable service config resolution.

 If a default service config is provided, the client should fallback on the default service config (in case of an invalid config with no valid service